souzamarcelo/tap-ev/README.md

-# TAP EV: Traffic Assignment Problem for Electric Vehicles
+# TAP EV: Traffic Assignment Problem with Electric Vehicles

 The Traffic Assignment Problem with Electric Vehicles (TAP-EV) considers that drivers of electric vehicles care about the travel time and energy consumption simultaneously.
 Therefore, the TAP-EV must address both objectives at the same time (a bi-objective problem).
 This repository contains the source code related to the TAP-EV, including:
 + Algorithms: